- Using amp-lightbox in AMPHTML ads

 <script async custom-element="amp-lightbox" src="https://cdn.ampproject.org/v0/amp-lightbox-0.1.js"></script>

 amp-lightbox component defines child elements that display in a full-viewport overlay/modal.
 When the user taps or clicks an element (e.g., a button), the

 on attribute triggers the lightbox to take up the full viewport and displays the child elements of the

-Pressing the escape key on the keyboard closes the lightbox.
+Pressing the escape key on the keyboard or setting focus on an element outside the lightbox closes the lightbox.
 Alternatively, setting the

 on attribute on one or more elements within the lightbox and setting its method to

 close closes the lightbox when the element is tapped or clicked.
 Once closed, the focus will be sent back to the trigger element.